-- If a shared file is renamed by the sharee (share receiver), the sharee cannot find the file using the new filename. - Search results are not updated when a text file is rolled back to an earlier version. - The app does not return results for federated share files. - The app only works with the default encryption module "Master Key".
+- If a shared file is renamed by the sharee (share receiver), the sharee cannot find the file using the new filename. - Search results are not updated when a text file is rolled back to an earlier version. - The app does not return results for recieved federated share files. - When using encryption, the app only works with the default Master Key encryption module.